Iqoqo/platform-demos/compare-ML-methods/README.md

               "MLP", "GaussianPC", "RandomForest", "AdaBoost", "QuadraticDisc",
               "SVClinear", "SVCgamma", "KNN3", "GaussianRBF", "DecTreeDepth", "RandomForestDepth", "MLPalpha"]

-You can see the original script in the following articale: https://pythondata.com/
+You can see the original script in the following article: https://pythondata.com/

-## You can run this script using iqoqomp or localy:
+## You can run this script eiher using iqoqomp or localy:

 1. For a local run,comment in the following line: